tuxnoob/tuxnoob.com/_posts/2024-12-31-Implementating-Github-Self-Hosted-Runners-On-AWS-ECS-With-EC2.md

 ### Summary

+- Amazon linux 2 as default has use storage driver is overlay2 in docker, so there's no need to change the storage driver again
 - After implementation the github runner, every runner is working then receive a new job for build the github runner not horizontal scale.
 Even though i already put the application autoscaling to scale if receive more job execution
 - I still use connect between container use tcp not socket, because i got error when applied.
 The error is `failed to load listeners: can't create unix socket /var/run/docker.sock: device or resource busy`, but next time if i have a free time will explore the issue to solving.
 - I’ll be updating the source on my GitHub repository soon.
 If you’d like to contribute or improve the existing code, your help would be greatly appreciated!